opendocsg/opendoc-sensor-data-exchange/User Guide/Browse Topics.md

 Each topic in the card is classified as:

-- **Official Open** [Insert image] - Refers to unclassified information disclosed to the public in the normal course of duty
+- **Official-Open** [Insert image] - Refers to unclassified information disclosed to the public in the normal course of duty

-- **Official Closed** [Insert image] - Refers to unclassified information not disclosed to the public in the normal course of duty
+- **Official-Closed** [Insert image] - Refers to unclassified information not disclosed to the public in the normal course of duty

 - **Restricted** [Insert image] - Refers to unauthorised disclosure could cause SOME DAMAGE to an Agency